1946 Indian Constituent Assembly election: Nominations

 On 30 June 1946, the Indian National Congress formed a committee for the purpose of the elections in Bengal Province.
 It was reported that the party would nominate candidates for 25 seats in the province.
 Meanwhile, before the nomination deadline of 19 July, the party was attempting to find candidates in Punjab Province, and it was reported that they were even considering nominating individuals from outside the party.
 On 1 July 1946, the All-India Muslim League announced the names of some candidates for the Constituent Assembly elections.
-In 2 July, it was announced that the Congress had sent election instructions to the heads and secretaries of the provincial branches of its parliamentary party.
-In 3 July, the Hindu Mahasabha confirmed its participation in the Constituent Assembly elections.
-In 4 July, the Indian National Congress announced its list of candidates for Bihar Province.
+On 2 July, it was announced that the Congress had sent election instructions to the heads and secretaries of the provincial branches of its parliamentary party.
+On 3 July, the Hindu Mahasabha confirmed its participation in the Constituent Assembly elections.
+On 4 July, the Indian National Congress announced its list of candidates for Bihar Province.
 On the same day, the All-India Muslim League finalized its candidates for United Provinces and also announced candidates for Bombay Province, Bihar Province, and Punjab Province.
-In 5 July, League announced more candidates.
-On the same day, Khan Abdul Samad Khan was nominated from Anjuman-i-Watan for the scheduled 12 July election in Baluchistan Province.
+On 5 July, League announced more candidates.
+On the same day, Abdul Samad Khan Achakzai was nominated from Anjuman-i-Watan for the scheduled 12 July election in Baluchistan Province.
 Meanwhile, the Congress called for applications to nominate candidates from Bengal Province.
-In 8 July, the Congress announced 7 candidates from Assam Province.
+On 8 July, the Congress announced 7 candidates from Assam Province.
 After the nomination deadline of 10 July passed, it was revealed that for the 60 Constituent Assembly seats from Bengal Province, 26 Congress and 33 League candidates submitted nominations to the Bengal Legislative Assembly.
-In 12 July, nominations were submitted for 28 candidates from Bihar Province.
-In 14 July, the Congress announced 19 candidates from Bombay Province.
-In 13 July, the Congress finalized 45 candidates for Madras Province.
-Before the deadline for withdrawal of nominations in 15 July, all Sikh candidates from Punjab Province withdrew their nominations.
+On 12 July, nominations were submitted for 28 candidates from Bihar Province.
+On 14 July, the Congress announced 19 candidates from Bombay Province.
+On 13 July, the Congress finalized 45 candidates for Madras Province.
+Before the deadline for withdrawal of nominations on 15 July, all Sikh candidates from Punjab Province withdrew their nominations.
 On the same day, the Congress finalized its candidates for 16 general seats from Central Provinces and Berar.
 As the representatives from the Baluchistan region were already members of the Shahi Jirga and Quetta Municipality, the All-India Muslim League did not nominate any candidates from that region.